ta-data-bcn/Project-Week-2-Barcelona/your-project/README.md

 ## Workflow
 The following steps were performed during the analysis of this project.
 1. Locate a suitable raw data file.
-2. Import CSV file into Panda dataframe for initial analysis and review.
+2. Import CSV file into Pandas dataframe for initial analysis and review.
 [One column contained a trailling space which caused an issue]
 3. ERD created based on data available and analysis to be performed.
-x.
-Remove whitespace from column names and selected columns (accident identifier and street name).
+4. Remove whitespace from column names and selected columns (accident identifier and street name).
-4. New dataframes created using selected columns from raw data file.
+5. New dataframes created using selected columns from raw data file.
-5. Population of aforementiones new dataframes - used cleaned columns as required.
+6. Population of aforementiones new dataframes - used cleaned columns as required.
-6. New database created on Amazon Web Services (AWS).
+7. New database created on Amazon Web Services (AWS).
-7. Respective Panda dataframes used to populate the tables on the new database.
+8. Respective Pandas dataframes used to populate the tables on the new database.
-x.
-Analysis performed via both SQL quieres and within Pandas to develop our skill sets using eact methodology.
+9. Analysis performed via both SQL quieres and within Pandas to develop our skill sets using eact methodology.

 ## Organization
 In order to idenitfy and track all tasks required to be completed, a Trello board was utilised.
 The link to the Trello board used is found in the Links section below.